aiden-perkins/328-algorithms/README.md

 * Confirm the given answers are correct from the ans.txt file for c++.
 * Try using arrays instead of vectors in c++.
-* Replace pair with struct for some of the c++ code.

 | Algorithm                   | Problem                                   | Lecture Name                       | Instructions | Test Cases | Example | Timed | Python | C++ |
 |:----------------------------|:------------------------------------------|:-----------------------------------|:-------------|:-----------|:--------|:------|:-------|:----|